IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP3-DATABASE/README.md

 	npm install -g strongloop
 	```

-2. Run this command to start the API creation process
+2. Run this command to start the API creation wizard

 	```
 	slc loopback